Eligibility for import

-What if there are other import conditions, apart from the rabies vaccination and testing requirements, which my cat or dog cannot meet?
+What if there are import conditions and testing requirements that my cat or dog can’t meet?

-Contact the Animal and Biological Import Assessments Branch via email and indicate which specific import condition your cat or dog can’t meet and the reason why.
+Email the Animal and Biological Import Assessments Branch and indicate which import condition your cat or dog can’t meet and the reason why.
 You will also need to suggest an alternative import condition and explain how the suggested alternative will provide a comparable level of risk management.

-You should contact the department well in advance of submitting your import permit application.
+You should contact the department well before submitting your import permit application.

 In some cases, an equivalent or alternative import condition can be applied.
-However, there are many cases where the suggested equivalent or alternative conditions are not suitable.
+But there are many cases where the suggested equivalent or alternative conditions are not suitable.